+Streetscape Plan improvements may require compliance with other federal, state or local requirements and procedures.
 The implementation of streetscape improvements by private property owners must be approved by the City, typically by more than one department or bureau.
-This includes streetscape improvements in the public right-of-way and in easements.
-City agencies can also assist implementation of streetscape projects by private property owners through providing design expertise, the permit approval process, qualified City-funded programs, and/or assistance with access to appropriate state and federal grant funds.
-Chapter 4 (Streetscape Elements) notes the City departments that must approve each streetscape component.
+This includes streetscape improvements in the public right-of-way and in the Pedestrian Amenity Area.
+City agencies can also assist implementation of streetscape projects by private property owners through providing design expertise, the permit approval process, qualified city-funded programs, and/or assistance with access to appropriate state and federal grant funds.
+Chapter 4 (Streetscape Elements) notes the city departments that must approve each streetscape component.
 Individual departments and bureaus should be contacted directly for more specific information regarding their respective approval procedures and requirements.